joshbeckman/andjosh.github.io/_posts/2015-03-31-many-a-hubot.md

 - Send these recombinatory (markov chain) sentences to me for inspiration
 - Repeat

 Ultimately, I decided to halt any more development.
 After further thought (get it?), I think my time could better be spent actually enforcing relaxation time for myself and focusing on increasing my self-indexing ability.
+Part of that is writing more.
 Concentration, concatenation, contextualization.